hmc-cs111-fall2015/project/documents/description.md

 Flowgen works for C++ and addresses the problem much as I intend to;
-however, the language is not entirely opt-in oriented and thus includes _every_ `if` statement (and `for` loop) in flowcharts, causing the C++'s syntax to leak into the flowchart when users do not provide a more human-readable description for the condition.
+however, the language is not entirely opt-in oriented and thus includes _every_ `if` statement (and `for` loop) in flowcharts, causing C++'s syntax to leak into the flowchart when users do not provide a more human-readable description for the condition.
 To prevent this leaking, Codeviz _only_ includes user-specified descriptions in generated flowcharts, which has the beneficial side effect